Statute Bill of Costs & Implications of the Same

 What is a Statute Bill?

-In order for a Bill of Costs to be deemed a statute bill, it must comply with the Solicitors Act 1974.
+In order for an invoice/bill to be deemed a statute bill, it must comply with the Solicitors Act 1974.

-Two important factors which need to be considered in ensuring a statute bill is complaint with the Solicitors Act 1974 are that the statute bill, whether a final bill or interim bill, must be signed as per Section 69 (2A).
+Two important factors which need to be considered in ensuring a statute bill is compliant with the Solicitors Act 1974 are that the statute bill, whether a final bill or interim bill, must be signed as per Section 69 (2A) (this can be an electronic signature).
 Furthermore, Section 69 (2C) states that the statute bill must be delivered to the party personally responsible for the payment of the bill.

-Statute bills do not have to be raised at the end of the case only but can be raised throughout the duration of the retainer between the parties and can be deemed as requests for payment on account.
+Statute bills do not have to be raised at the end of the case only, but can be raised throughout the duration of the retainer (so long as the retainer allows for interim statute bills to be raised).
+If the retainer does not allow interim statute bills to be raised, or alleged statute bills do not include the necessary information, they will be deemed as requests for payment on account.
 If the statute bill is not deemed to be final, then it is seen as an interim bill or a request for monies on account.
 When this is the case, the time limits set out under section 70 of the Solicitors Act 1974 do not apply.
-Furthermore, if it is the case that the client is applying for an assessment on the statute bill, then the time limits under section 70 of the Act do not apply in this instance either.

-However, the solicitor can increase the amount of monies being claimed, and if a bill is not paid, the solicitor can terminate the retainer.
+On assessment, the Solicitor can increase the amount of monies being claimed (within the scope of the retainer), and if a bill is not paid, the Solicitor can terminate the retainer.